mapr-demos/direhose/README.md

 # direhose

-This util traverses POSIX compliant filesystems and generates a UDP data stream out of the discovered file and directory information.
+This util traverses POSIX compliant filesystems and generates a data stream out of the discovered file and directory information.
 The name `direhose` is a portmanteau word, combining *directory* and *firehose*.